Navigating with GPS

 Some grids cannot be used in the areas north of 84°N and south of 80°S, or outside the countries that they are intended for.

 GPS accuracy and power saving

-When customizing sport modes, you can define the GPS fix interval using the GPS accuracy setting in Movescount.
-The shorter the interval, the better the accuracy during exercise.
+When customizing sport modes, you can define the GPS fix interval using the GPS accuracy setting in Suunto Movescount.
+The shorter the interval, the better the accuracy during recording.

 By increasing the interval and lowering the accuracy, you can extend the battery life.

 - Best: ~ 1 sec fix interval, highest power consumption

 - Good: ~ 5 sec fix interval, moderate power consumption

 - OK: ~ 60 sec fix interval, lowest power consumption

 You can adjust the predefined GPS accuracy of the sport mode if needed only during a recording and while navigating.
 For instance, if you notice you are low on battery, you could adjust the setting to extend battery life.

 Adjust GPS accuracy in the start menu under NAVIGATION » Settings » GPS accuracy.